Ketty-Odero/NLP_Twitter_Sentiment_Analysis/README.md

-This repository explores Natural Language processing by building a NLP Model to analyze twitter sentiments about Apple and Google Products.
+This repository explores Natural Language processing by building a NLP Model to analyze twitter sentiments about Google Products.
 ## Introduction

 ## Data